levinericzimmermann/ekme-heji.ily/README.md

 | prime number | `a` (for 5) | `c` (for 11) |
 | exponent | `a` for +/- 1 | `b` for +/- 2 |

-Tonality can either be [o for otonality or u for utonality](https://en.wikipedia.org/wiki/Otonality_and_Utonality) (if the exponent is bigger than 0, then it's an otonality, if the exponent is smaller than 0, then it's an utonality).
+Tonality can either be [o for otonality or u for utonality](https://en.wikipedia.org/wiki/Otonality_and_Utonality) (if the exponent is bigger than 0 it's an otonality, if the exponent is smaller than 0 it's an utonality).

 The prime number nomenclature is a simple mapping of the alphabetical order to rising prime numbers:

 - 3 -> `a`